jflournoy/misc-r-projects/lavaan_ri-clpm/riclpm-lavaan-demo.md

 ![](riclpm-lavaan-demo_files/figure-markdown_strict/lavaan%20demo%20growth%20data-1.png)

 Well, look at that.
-The Demo.growth data has two time varrying variables, `t`, and `c`.
+The Demo.growth data has two time varying variables, `t`, and `c`.
 Just right for our purposes.

-In the below `lavaan` code, I'll be using the notaiton from the diagram, except instead of "x" and "y", I'll use "t" and "c".
+In the below `lavaan` code, I'll be using the notation from the diagram, except instead of "x" and "y", I'll use "t" and "c".
 I am explicitly specifying everything in the diagram, which is why in the call to `lavaan` I set a bunch of `auto` options to false.
 This is because often